How does skin protect the body?

 The sebum also makes the skin acidic.This helps to kill the germs because germs cannot survive in an acidic medium.

-Skin protects the body by helping to respond to sensations
+Helps to respond to sensations

 The dermis layer of the skin has nerve endings embedded within.
 These nerves receive stimuli from the brain and sends back signals to the brain.